 I don’t think it’s over for Philip Morris.
 For one thing, several markets, including the eastern Mediterranean and Africa, have witnessed a lift in smoking rates.
 That, of course, suits PM perfectly, which is the international arm of the iconic tobacco firm.
 PM stock has rebounded this year.
-On a YTD basis, shares have gained nearly 26%.
+On a YTD basis, shares have jumped 15%.

 Gilead Sciences (GILD)

 Thanks to an unpredictable political environment, and an extremely-competitive atmosphere, several pharmaceuticals have underperformed this year.
-Gilead Sciences (NASDAQ:GILD) is no exception, with GILD shares having gained only a little less than 3% YTD under choppy conditions.
+Gilead Sciences (NASDAQ:GILD) is no exception, with GILD shares having fallen 1.5% YTD under choppy conditions.

 But in the long run, I don’t expect this pressured situation to continue.
 Earlier this year, Gilead announced positive results from a late-stage clinical trial of a rheumatoid arthritis drug.
 Additionally, management is looking forward to developing iterations of its HIV drug, Biktarvy.
 GILD could develop an injectable version of Biktarvy for patients who are resistant to the drug.